BSS (band)

 BSS (also known as BooSeokSoon or Seventeen BSS) is the first sub-unit of South Korean boy band Seventeen.
 Formed in 2018, the group is composed of DK, Hoshi, and Seungkwan.

 The group is considered one of the most successful sub-units in K-pop, with their single "Fighting" garnering multiple nominations and awards for Song of the Year in 2023, and their debut single album Second Wind breaking the first-week sales record for an album released by a sub-unit.
 The group have also been selected as ambassadors for multiple brands, and in 2024, "Fighting" was selected as the official cheer song for the South Korean team at the Paris Olympics.

 Name

 BSS is an acronym that stands for BooSeokSoon, a combination of a syllable from each of the band members' names: "Boo" from Boo Seungkwan, "Seok" from Lee Seokmin (DK), and "Soon" from Kwon Soonyoung (Hoshi).
 The name was coined by fans during the members' training period, prior to their official debut as Seventeen.

-Career
+History

 2018: Formation and debut

 On February 2, 2018, DK, Hoshi, and Seungkwan performed an unreleased song, "Just Do It", at a Seventeen fan meeting as a special one-time skit.
 Following the performance, the fans' enthusiastic reaction prompted the formation of the trio as Seventeen's first official sub-unit, BSS.
 The group debuted on March 21, 2018, officially releasing "Just Do It" as a digital single.